-Divestment campaigns work in part by removing the social license as well as the economic and political power that will allow the companies to continue to burn the carbon in their reserves.
-Our institutions must draw a hard line against an industry whose actions result in the degradation of communities across the planet, and the destabilization of our climate.
-They must say that they refuse to provide financial support by holding equity in business models that are wrecking the planet.
+Fossil fuel divestment campaigns work in part by removing the social license of coal, oil and gas companies to operate, while weakening their economic and political power.
+Our institutions must draw a hard line against an industry whose actions result in the disastrous destabilization of our climate and the devastating degradation of communities across the planet.
+Governments, central banks, and corporations must refuse to invest in business models that contribute overwhelmingly to the destruction of the planet.

 (Interested in learning more about divesting from fossil fuels in your own investment portfolio and retirement accounts?
 See our Divestment for Individuals information.)